MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`sdk`** - **SDK**<br>
 `string`.
 Default value: `$(SDK)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Build an Xcode project or workspace against the specified SDK.
-Run *xcodebuild -showsdks* to see the valid list of SDKs.
+Builds an Xcode project or workspace against the specified SDK.
+Run `xcodebuild -showsdks` to see the valid list of SDKs.
 <!-- :::editable-content-end::: -->
 <br>